 Sreeta Gorripaty University of California, Berkeley Ph.D.
-Candidate

-Ph.D.
-Candidate Berkeley, CA

-Email: http://sreetasai@gmail.com

-Sreeta Gorripaty is pursuing her PhD at University of California, Berkeley in Transportation Engineering.
-Sreeta did her MS in Transportation Engineering in UC Berkeley and Bachelors in Civil Engineering in Indian Institute of Technology Bombay.

-Sreeta focuses on using Machine Learning to develop algorithms for aviation applications.
-Sreeta has been working on developing algorithms to find similar days at an airport to develop decision-support tools and uses data mining techniques to improve the airport planning process.
+Candidate Berkeley, CA Email: http://sreetasai@gmail.com Sreeta Gorripaty is pursuing her Ph.D. at University of California, Berkeley, in Transportation Engineering.
+Sreeta did her M.S. in Transportation Engineering in UC Berkeley and B.S. in civil engineering in Indian Institute of Technology Bombay.
+She focuses on using Machine Learning to develop algorithms for aviation applications.
+She has been working on developing algorithms to find similar days at an airport to develop decision-support tools and uses data mining techniques to improve the airport planning process.
 She has also worked with Apple Maps to develop an evaluation framework to improve their routing algorithms using user data.

-Her accolades include Graduate Research Award funded by National Academy of Sciences & Federal Aviation Administration and WTS Beverley Swaim Staley Leadership Legacy Scholarship.
+Sreeta's accolades include FAA-funded ACRP's Graduate Research Award and WTS Beverley Swaim Staley Leadership Legacy Scholarship.

-Maria C. Guercio

-The Transtec Group, Inc.
+Maria C. Guercio The Transtec Group, Inc.

-Project Manager

-Enola, PA

-Email: Maria@TheTranstecGroup.com

-Maria Guercio is currently a Project Manager at The Transtec Group which provides pavement engineering services nationally and internationally.
+Project Manager Enola, PA Email: Maria@TheTranstecGroup.com Maria Guercio is currently a Project Manager at The Transtec Group which provides pavement engineering services nationally and internationally.
 She works on Design/Build and Public-Private Partnership (P3) transportation projects.
 She completed her Ph.D. dissertation in Civil Engineering at Villanova University near Philadelphia, Pennsylvania.
 Her research was conducted under the supervision of her advisors, Dr. Leslie McCarthy, Dr. Andrea Welker, and Dr. Eric Musselman at Villanova, and her co-advisor, Dr. Yusuf Mehta, from Rowan University in Glassboro, New Jersey.
 Her research emphasis was on energy-conscious and alternative asphalt mixtures for airfield pavements on aprons and taxiways.
-She completed her Bachelor of Science in Architectural Engineering (structural concentration) at Drexel University in 2011 and her Master of Science in Civil Engineering (transportation focus) at Villanova University in 2012.

-While a graduate student at Villanova University, she won an award as part of the ACRP Graduate Award Program on Public Sector Aviation Issues for academic year 2013-2014, preparing research on, "The Performance of Energy Conscious Materials in Flexible Airfield Pavements."
+She completed her B.S. in architectural engineering (structural concentration) at Drexel University in 2011 and her M.S. in civil engineering (transportation focus) at Villanova University in 2012.
+While a graduate student at Villanova University, Maria won an award as part of the ACRP Graduate Award Program for academic year 2013-2014, preparing research on, "The Performance of Energy Conscious Materials in Flexible Airfield Pavements."
 In addition, she was involved in two key NCHRP projects: NCHRP Project 9-22B Comparing HMA Dynamic Modulus Measured by Axial Compression and IDT Methods and NCHRP Project 20-07 Task 317 Update of "Mechanistic-Empirical Pavement Design Guide Manual of Practice".
-She has also assisted in the preparation of the National Highway Institute Course # 131023 "Highway Materials Engineering, Module E - Pavement ME Design".
+She has also assisted in the preparation of the National Highway Institute Course # 131023 "Highway Materials Engineering, Module E - Pavement ME Design."